joshwadle/My-solutions-to-precourse/Chapter_3_SQL/assignments/assignment_0_installation_psql.md

 1. Install brew cask if you haven't already.

     * Install brew.
 Instructions [here](http://brew.sh/)
-    * Install brew cask with: `brew install caskroom/cask/brew-cask`
+    * Install brew cask with: `brew install cask`

-    If you already have them, update: `brew update && brew upgrade brew-cask`
+    If you already have them, update: `brew update && brew upgrade cask`

 1. Install your Postgres database.
 The easiest way to to install the pre-build application (with an adorable icon) using the following command: